DMLON/ct_at_home_backend/backend/README.md

 Change between firebase and mongodb in the services/index.ts file uncommenting the line that is needed.

+### Firebase

-Use correct credentials for firebase as the Default file
+Use correct credentials for firebase changing the firebaseCredentials.js file in databse/configs/firebaseCredentials.js

+### MongoDB

+For mongo run mongorestore on backend folder